youhashi/ArchiHTML_CreateViewsTab/README.md

 # License

-Inherits the license agreement of Archi.
+Inherits the license agreement of Archi.This project is MIT as much as Archi is MIT.